actinide/ansible-sandbox/roles/hardened/README.md

 # Ansible Role: hardened

-Hardens Debian based systems.
+Hardens Debian based systems based on the CIS benchmark for Ubuntu 14.04.
 Very incomplete at the moment.

 ## License